-Blood Pressure: These is a notable amount of potassium in mango juice, which means that a glass of this every day can help to lower blood pressure, thanks to its vasodilator properties.
-This will lower the strain on your cardiovascular system and reduce your risk of heart attack, stroke and heart disease.
+There is a notable amount of potassium in mango juice, which means that a glass of this every day can help to lower blood pressure, thanks to its vasodilator properties.
+This will lower the strain on your cardiovascular system and reduce your risk of heart attack, stroke, and heart disease.

-Although the iron content in mango juice isn’t huge, it is enough to give a boost to red blood cell production and prevent the symptoms of anemia, such as muscle weakness, cognitive confusion, stomach issues and fatigue.
+Although the iron content in mango juice isn’t huge, it is enough to give a boost to red blood cell production and prevent the symptoms of anemia, such as muscle weakness, cognitive confusion, stomach issues, and fatigue.

 - 3-4 ice cubes

-Step 3 – Add the mango, ice, honey and water to a blender.
+- Add the mango, ice, honey, and water to a blender.

 Nutritional Value of Mango Juice

-Drinking an excessive amount of mango juice can result in negative side effects for some people, such as allergic reactions, stomach upset and dangerously high blood sugar levels.
-Most of these side effects can be countered by using this juice in moderation, or speaking with a doctor before adding this potent juice to your health regimen.
+Drinking an excessive amount of mango juice can result in negative side effects for some people, such as allergic reactions, stomach upset, and high blood sugar levels.
+Most of these side effects can be countered by using this juice in moderation or speaking with a doctor before adding this potent juice to your health regimen.